Zaloha21/Hello-world/README.md

-# My repo consists of mostly visualised math
+# My repo mostly consists of some visualised math.

 Rootfinder/plotter : Reads in the values a,b,c for ax^2 + bx + c, calculates the roots(also complex) and plots graph./b